coreybruyere/530Flow/_dev/README.md

 * **DO NOT** using ID's.
 Use classes instead
 * **DO NOT** over-qualify selectors.
 Keep specificity number as low as possible
 * **DO NOT** (with the exception of pseudo/hover states and module modifier and child classes).
+* Use provided `rem` function for margin, padding, width, height, etc.
+* Use provided `em` function for font sizes on elemnts
 * All CSS class names should use BEM syntax with double underscore and double dash
 * Use one discrete, comma separated selector per line in multi-selector rulesets
 * Order of CSS properties: Positioning, Display & Box Model, Color, Text, Other